 EBPP is just a fancy way of saying that customers can see their bills online (either the amount due displayed as text or a pdf copy of their actual bill which they can view or download) and pay their bill with a credit or debit card from the customer portal.
 Customers can generally pay bills electronically with most service providers (electric, cable, mobile phone, internet, etc.), so why not with water?
 EBPP makes it easier for customers to see and pay their bill which reduces delinquencies, and improves customer satisfaction.

 In the water industry, an endpoint typically refers to the communication module which is attached to your meter register and can transmit consumption data back to a meter data management or billing system.
-The endpoint may transmit data over a fixed-wireless network (usually a proprietary technology provided by a meter vendor), an existing cellular wireless network (such as Verizon or AT&T) or LoRaWan, a newer low-power wireless technology used, a newer low-power wireless technology which is considered an ‘open’ standard in that it is not proprietary to any particular company (it’s an alliance of a bunch of companies coming together to establish the communication standard).
+The endpoint may transmit data over a fixed-wireless network (usually a proprietary technology provided by a meter vendor), an existing cellular wireless network (such as AT&T), or networks that have to be maintained by the utility such as a drive-by system, mesh, etc. The beauty of the SET solution is that the utility gets to skip the headache of paying for and maintaining a network – they use the one that is already there.

 Meter Data Management System (MDMS):